fschoelzel/typo3-find/README.md

 1.  add the find plug-in to a TYPO3 page
 2.  include the find plug-in’s template in your site/page’s template
 3.  configure your index information in the TypoScript template for that page.
-At minimum you should set the address of your default Solr index and the fields to display in the result list:
+At minimum, you should set the address of your default Solr index and the fields to display in the result list:
     ```
     plugin.tx_find.settings {